IMPORTANT UPDATE

 The Chaminade Financial Aid Office is committed to assisting and guiding you through any questions or concerns you may have.
 Mahalo for your patience.

-Big changes are coming to the Free Application for Federal Student Aid (FAFSA) for the 2024-25 aid year.
+Big changes are coming to the Free Application for Federal Student Aid (FAFSA) Starting the 2024-25 aid year.

 Simplifying the financial aid application process: the FAFSA Simplification Act is an initiative by the United States Department of Education to make applying for federal student aid easier for students.